NisargUpadhyayIITJ/NisargUpadhyayIITJ/README.md

 * 🌍  I'm based in Gujarat, India.
 * ✉️  You can contact me at [b23cs1075@iitj.ac.in](mailto:b23cs1075@iitj.ac.in)
-* 🧠  I'm learning Cursor
+* 🧠  I'm learning Computer Vision

 ---